-Countdown is a fully accessible event, and we are dedicated to continually improving our efforts to ensure you have access to all the event amenities.
+Countdown is an accessible event, and we are dedicated to continually improving our efforts to ensure you have access to all the event amenities.
 We welcome and encourage all feedback and suggestions from our patrons.
 The following explains the services provided this year.
 For any accessibility-related questions please contact us.
 We will do our best to assist you and address your accessibility needs.

-The venue is fully navigable for people with mobility disabilities.
+The venue is navigable for people with mobility disabilities.
 The event is held on cement terrain.
 There are accessible pathways connected throughout the venue including parking, entrances, stages, vendors and all other activity areas.
 We encourage all guests with mobility disabilities to utilize personal forms of transportation, including wheelchairs and scooters.
 If you need to recharge your motorized wheelchair, you may do so at the Accessibility Services kiosk.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20 amp circuit.

 We will not be providing wheelchair or scooter rentals.